Co-op Academies Trust

 Co-op Academies Trust & Impetus

-The need: Only around 5% of young people who sit their GCSEs in alternative provision pass English and maths compared to 65% of pupils in state schools.
+The need: Only around 5% of young people who sit their GCSEs in alternative provision pass English and maths compared to 67% of pupils in mainstream schools.
 Negative outcomes for excluded students persist well into adulthood: young people who have been suspended even once are twice as likely to not be in education, employment, or training (NEET) at 24 than those who haven’t been excluded.
-Young people from disadvantaged backgrounds are particularly affected, as they are four times more likely to be excluded than their better-off peers.
+Young people from disadvantaged backgrounds are particularly affected, as they are five times more likely to be permanently excluded than their better-off peers.

 Our portfolio partner: Co-op Academies Trust runs 37 schools across the North of England and has prioritised offering high-quality internal alternative provision (IAP) in its secondary schools.
 By embracing evidence-based principles, the trust aims to improve outcomes for young people at risk of exclusion and lost learning.